Money Format

 Format

-A momentary value is an integer
+A monetary value is an integer

 , which means it does not accept decimals.
 For that reason, we store monetary values as units that include the two fraction decimals.
 This format is the same across the API.